A fall trip to learn about a true cottage business

 Yep, Alpaca’s hum.
 Todd explained that not only do these herd animals hum when they’re happy or to warn others about predators, but the male alpacas also make a call that causes females to ovulate.
 Alpacas don’t go into heat, they can breed anytime.
 What’s even more impressive is that gestation is typically 11 1/2 months (350 days).
 Females can also “pause” birth if the baby is about to be born in the evening and resume it again the next morning so the cria (google it) doesn’t freeze to death in the cold night.

-You can find Ruth and Todd of The Abbey Alpaca at the upcoming indoor winter markets on November 18, December 9 and January 13.
+You can find Ruth and Todd of The Abbey Alpaca at our fall markets and indoor winter markets.
 Their local wool products make great holiday and hostess gifts!